 By Written Proxy.
 Stockholders of record may vote by written proxy card.
-Stockholders that do not want to vote by internet or telephone may request a written proxy card by following the instructions on the Notice.
+Stockholders that do not want to vote by internet may request a written proxy card by following the instructions on the Notice.
 Mark your selections on the proxy card, date and sign your name exactly as it appears on your proxy card, and mail the proxy card as directed.

 Voting Shares held in Street Name.
 If your shares are held in the name of a bank, broker or other record holder (that is, in "street name"), you may request a written proxy card or a vote instruction form from your bank, broker or other nominee.
-You may also vote by internet or by telephone if your bank, broker or other nominee makes those methods available, in which case the bank, broker or other nominee will provide instructions.
+You may also vote by the method made available by your bank, broker or other nominee, in which case the bank, broker or other nominee will provide instructions.

 Voting Shares held in Retirement Plans.
-If your shares are held through the Mohawk Industries Retirement Plan 1 and/or the Mohawk Industries Retirement Plan 2 (collectively, the "Plan"), you have the right to direct Fidelity Management Trust Company ("Fidelity"), as trustee of the Plan, how to vote the shares credited to your individual account(s) under the Plan.
-Participants that hold shares in a Plan may provide direction to Fidelity by the internet or telephone or by filling out and mailing to Fidelity a signed proxy card, which you may access online.
-Instructions for voting by internet or telephone and for accessing a proxy card online are set forth in the Notice.
-Unless otherwise required by law, Fidelity will follow participant vote instructions received by 11:59 p.m.
-New York time on May 16, 2016.
-If proxy cards have not been received or voting instructions have not been received by internet or telephone by that time and date, the shares credited to your account(s) will not be voted.
+If your shares are held through the Mohawk Industries Retirement Plan 1 and/or the Mohawk Industries Retirement Plan 2, you have the right to vote the shares credited to your individual account(s) under the plans.
+Participants that hold shares in one of the plans may provide direction to our transfer agent, American Stock Transfer and Trust Company ("AST"), by the method made available by AST.
+Unless otherwise required by law, AST will follow participant vote instructions received by 11:59 p.m.
+New York time on May 21, 2018.
+If voting instructions have not been received by that time and date, the shares credited to your account(s) will not be voted.

-The telephone and internet voting procedures are designed to authenticate identities, to allow Stockholders, beneficial owners and plan participants to vote their shares, and to confirm that instructions have been recorded properly.
+The voting procedures are designed to authenticate identities, to allow Stockholders, beneficial owners and plan participants to vote their shares, and to confirm that instructions have been recorded properly.